zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     batch_size = 4
     ```

 3. Download the dataset train and test datasets as follows.
-Specify the batch size, shuffle the dataset once, and specify the number of workers to the number of CPU threads used by the data loader to perform efficient multiprocess data loading.
+Specify the batch size, shuffle the dataset once, and specify the number of workers to the number of CPU threads used by the data loader to perform efficient multi-process data loading.

     ```py
     train_set = torchvision.datasets.CIFAR10(root='./data', train=True, download=True, transform=transform)